luoqinpei/luoqinpei.github.io/_projects/1_project.md

 ## <font color="#dd0000">Comment</font><br />
 <p style="text-align:justify; text-justify:inter-ideograph;">
 1. Shortcomings: This project can only accurately identify very simple music, while practically much music tends to have complex rhymes, like liaison, syncopation and dots.
 For example, this project may take multiple notes with very short intervals as one whole note.
-2. Beyond simple spectral analysis of audio signal, to capture more features, actually it is possible for us to use machine learning method to process the sepctral information.
+2. Beyond the simple spectral analysis of the audio signal, to capture more features, it is possible for us to use machine learning methods to process the spectral information.
 For instance, we can build classifiers for tone and rhyme, respectively.
 </p>